hololinked-dev/docs/docs/beginners-guide/articles/events.md

 === "async"

-    In the asynchronous mode, the `subscribe_event` method creates an event listening task in the running async loop:
+    In the asynchronous mode, the `subscribe_event` method creates an event listening task in the running async loop.
+This requires the client to be running in an async loop, otherwise no events will be received although the server will be publishing it:

     ```py title="Subscription" linenums="1" hl_lines="9"
     from hololinked.client import ClientFactory